xumingming/storm-wiki/Clojure-DSL.md

     ))
 ```

 Since the option map is omitted, this is a non-prepared bolt.
 The DSL simply expects an implementation for the `execute` method of `IRichBolt`.
-The implementation takes two parameters, the tuple and the `OutputCollector`, and this is followed by the implementation.
-The DSL automatically type-hints the parameters, so you don't need to worry about reflection.
+The implementation takes two parameters, the tuple and the `OutputCollector`, and is followed by the body of the `execute` function.
+The DSL automatically type-hints the parameters for you so you don't need to worry about reflection if you use Java interop.

-This implementation will bind `split-sentence` to an actual `IRichBolt` that you can use in topologies, like so:
+This implementation binds `split-sentence` to an actual `IRichBolt` object that you can use in topologies, like so:

 ```clojure
 (bolt-spec {1 :shuffle}